SaltyFish123/SaltyFish123.github.io/_posts/2022-07-12-GDB_Frequent_Commands.md

 Show whether detach-on-fork mode is on/off.

-If you choose to set ‘detach-on-fork’ mode off, then GDB will retain control of all forked processes (including nested forks).
+If you choose to set ‘detach-on-fork' mode off, then GDB will retain control of all forked processes (including nested forks).
 You can list the forked processes under the control of GDB by using the info inferiors command, and switch from one fork to another by using the **inferior** command.

 To quit debugging one of the forked processes, you can either detach from it by using the detach inferiors command (allowing it to run independently), or kill it using the kill inferiors command.